-CHILD ABUSE PREVENTION: HOW TO TAKE THE FIRST STEPS Cordelia Anderson child sexual abuse programs in communities, this book provides the rationale and information necessary to define the extent of need, tells how to get started, and provides a resource list of support organizations.
+CHILD ABUSE PREVENTION: HOW TO TAKE THE FIRST STEPS Cordelia Anderson

+A concise, step-by-step plan for developing support and implementing child sexual abuse programs in communities, this book provides the rationale and information necessary to define the extent of need, tells how to get started, and provides a resource list of support organizations.
 1983, 32 pp., \$8.50.